cannadayr/sql-crawl/README.md

 ## Description

-example pagerank algorithm in sqlite + shell.
+Example pagerank algorithm in sqlite + shell.

 See LICENSE for additional attribution details